heinhtetPS/weather-test/README.md

 - other random stuff like wind, humidity, uv, pressure

 ### Future Directions / Improvements
-- Use the DAILY API call instead of the forecast one which gives you 5 days of info, every 3 hours
+- Use the DAILY API call instead of the forecast one which gives you a more appropriate results
-- Implement unit conveter option so we can see F or C
+- Implement unit converter option so user can choose to see F or C
 - Instead of having cities set in stone, we can have the user choose a city via menu or search
 - Have style options such as dark mode or light mode